 It must be in direct line of sight to at least three different satellites to triangulate the exact position.
 That is why most of the GPS trackers use Wi-Fi routers for the massively dense regions and indoor tracking.

 However, to obtain a precise location from the Wi-Fi router, you require a Wi-Fi chipset in the tracker.
 These Wi-Fi routers work in the same way as satellites.
 However, it’s not as accurate as getting the location from satellites due to the fact that the router has an approximate address and not a precise location.

-There are three types of GPS tracking devices:
+There are 3 Types of GPS Tracking Devices:

 a) Data Pushers